 A key pillar of the EAST VILLAGE. way of working centres around wellness.
 In fast-paced agency life, we know first-hand the pressures that surround servicing multiple clients and the strain that staying ahead of the curve can take.
 That’s why it’s so important to us that we support our team to make mental health and wellbeing a priority.

 Having introduced flexible working for the entire team back in the spring of 2019, we actively encourage each person to work in the way that suits them.
 From the early risers making time to take care of family in the evenings; or later starters using mornings for gym classes (or a lie-in!), we empower our employees to take control of their time, trusting them to manage it in the way that works best.
+This, in itself, really is a key way to introduce more diversity into the PR industry.

 We also know the toll that the digital world we operate in can take – particularly when working from home – so each day we ask every team member to take their own #TeamEVTimeOut.
 This is an hour away from their laptop and their phone for them to use as they wish without any distraction.
 Whether that’s used for exercise, socialising, crafts, or a nap – this serves as a daily reminder that work/life balance is vital.